 The project’s main accomplishments since its founding in 2007, include:

 - We helped launch and provide organizational support for the first US-based national network on climate justice, the Mobilization for Climate Justice from 2008-2010, in collaboration with the Global Justice Ecology Project, Rising Tide North America, and others.

-- Helped sustain a strong working alliance of grassroots Vermont organizations committed to climate justice, joining with 350VT, Rising Tide VT, the Vermont Workers Center, Just Power (local landowners challenging a proposed Champlain Valley fracked gas pipeline), and several student groups from across the state.
-We were centrally involved in organizing a Northeast Climate Justice Gathering (with a parallel arts convergence, titled The Make) in northern Vermont in August 2014 and the Northeast Climate Organizers Summit in western Massachusetts (with more than 150 participants coming from Montreal to Baltimore) in April 2015.
+- Helped sustain a strong working alliance of grassroots Vermont organizations committed to climate justice, joining with 350VT, Rising Tide VT, the Vermont Workers Center, Just Power/Protect Geprags Park (local landowners challenging a proposed Champlain Valley fracked gas pipeline), and several student groups from across the state.
+We were centrally involved in organizing a Northeast Climate Justice Gathering (with a parallel arts convergence, titled The Make) in northern Vermont in August 2014 and the Northeast Climate Organizers Summit in western Massachusetts in April 2015, with more than 150 participants coming from as far away as Montreal, Pittsburgh and Baltimore.
 We participated in and provided organizational support for a regional and national day of action vs. expanded fossil fuel transport by rail and pipelines.

 - Communicated social ecology’s distinct contributions to the emerging climate movement, drawing upon 40 years of experience advocating for renewable energy, challenging environmental business-as-usual, and advancing a revolutionary vision for the ecological renewal of society.